boltrobotics/cmake-helpers/README.md

 ### Building

 [make.sh](#make.sh) is used to start cmake build.
-To build binaries for all three platforms (AVR/STM32/x86) and unit tests, run:
+To build binaries for supported platforms and unit tests, run:

 ```
 cd example
 ./make.sh -x -e -s -a -t
 ```

-The script creates a separate output directory per platform and then calls cmake/make:
+The script creates a separate output directory per platform and then calls cmake:

 ```
 example/